 The boom in “additive art” has been growing by degrees over the last decade or so, and we've seen 3D printing techniques infiltrate various corners of the art world, from consumer artworks to sculpture fit for the Smithsonian.

-Using 3D photographic scanning systems to create physical artwork, 3D printing can provide a lot of new choices for customers.
+Using 3D photographic scanning systems to create physical artwork, 3D printing processes can provide a lot of new choices for customers.
 These developments have given both artists and customers a measure of new creative power, too—anything they can conceive of and design, they can produce, and to highly detailed standards.

 17. Movies and Visual Effects